-Scores will appear in your ACT account.
+Scores will appear in your ACT account (the same place where you registered for the ACT).
 This is the only way to get your official scores—calling, emailing, or chatting with ACT Customer Care won’t get you your ACT score report.
 However, if it’s been more than eight weeks, it’s time to get in contact with them to see what’s holding them up!

 I Have My ACT Scores: What Now?

 Your scores are in!
 It can be an exciting moment or a disappointing one.
 No matter what, you now have two options: send your scores to colleges or retake the test.